Investment Banking Interview Questions and Answers: The Definitive Guide

 Then, you convinced the others to side with you – and you gave this difficult team member something that wouldn’t sink the project to prevent further conflicts while still finishing the task.

-QUESTION: “You have no investment banking experience.
+QUESTION: “You have no experience in an investment bank.
 Why do you think your skills are relevant to this industry?”

 ANSWER: Start by stating, briefly, the skills that are required for investment banking (see the article on investment banking analyst roles), and then explain how your previous work experience has given you similar skills.

 For example, you can point out how you’ve worked with clients in previous jobs, how you’ve had to work long hours and complete analytical/technical tasks, and how you’ve learned about accounting and finance in classes.

 QUESTION: “You already have two years of work experience.
-Why couldn’t you get into banking as an undergrad?
+Why couldn’t you get into an investment bank as an undergrad?
 Were you a failed candidate?”